Key advantages of the technology for new applications

 - Highway GMP-1: single stream sorter for similar rates to jet-in-air sorters

-- Highway GMP-16: multiplex sorter for processing up to 2.5 billion cells/hour
+- Highway GMP-16: multiplex sorter for processing of the order of one billion cells per hour

 Single cell ‘omics prep